-One of the great life lessons I’ve learned from a former boss is the principle of Hedonic Arbitrage.
+This reminds me of one of the great life lessons I’ve learned from a former boss: the principle of Hedonic Arbitrage.

 Hedonic what?
 Well, let us begin with some definitions.